 Regardless of if you feel the interview went spectacularly or terribly, you want to leave the interviewer with a final, positive impression.
 Rehearse a closing line that you can use to show your enthusiasm for the opportunity and your belief that you can make a positive contribution.
 It may not change the outcome, but it will give you a little boost of confidence knowing you did everything you could to seize the moment.

 After the Interview

-Send a Thank You Email.
-First, write a great thank you note, and send it as soon as possible.
+First, write a great thank you note and send it as soon as possible.
 What makes a thank you note great?
-When it’s well thought out, specific to the conversation, and advances your candidacy by highlighting where you believe you can add value.
+One that’s well thought out, specific to the conversation, and advances your candidacy by highlighting where you believe you can add value.
 If you believe you flubbed a question, the thank you note can be a place to offer a clarification.

-Follow Up.
 Ask to connect on LinkedIn with everyone you interviewed with and met.
-I’m often asked how long and how often you should follow-up.
+I’m often asked how long and how often you should follow up.
 My philosophy is that you should continue to follow up until they tell you they hired someone else or until you get a job.
 What have you got to lose?
 Don’t be a pest, certainly, but continue to reach out.
-If they do tell you they hired someone else, send a gracious thank you note and then reach out again in three months to see how it’s going and if any new opportunities have opened up.
-(It’s shocking how many people don’t make it past 90 days.)
+If they do tell you they hired someone else, send a gracious thank you note and then reach out again in three months to see how it’s going and if any new opportunities have opened up (It’s shocking how many people don’t make it past 90 days).

 Once You’ve Gotten the Job

 Once you get a job, reach out to everyone you interviewed with, alert them of your new position, and wish them continued success.
 Anyone you interview with is a network connection that can lead to more opportunities down the road.
 Also, be sure to follow up with the network you built up during your job search, and let them know that you’ve landed a job, especially the people that led you to the company.

 Written by Tami Forman, the founding executive director of Path Forward and a frequent speaker on issues related to caregiving and workforce participation.